 Understanding Federal Law

-Before accessing student educational records, carefully review the FERPA material presented in this site.
+Before accessing student educational records, carefully review the FERPA policy presented in this site.
 Maintaining confidentiality of student educational records can be achieved by knowing a few basic requirements.

 This FERPA Tutorial will help give you a basic understanding of the rules governing release of student information at Maryville College.
-Following the tutorial is a short quiz to test your understanding.
+Following the Tutorial is a short Quiz to test your understanding.
 Once completed, please fill out and submit the “Acknowledgement of Completion” form.
-All three steps are required.
+Both steps are required.